This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please use one of the walkers' car parks not far from the cottage.

-The famous Dorset author and poet Thomas Hardy was a great friend of Lawrence and regularly visited him at Clouds Hill.
-Why not combine your visit to Clouds Hill with an exploration of Hardy Country.
-Follow Hardy’s story from his place of birth in Higher Bockhampton to his home at Max Gate, then on to his final resting place at St Michael’s Church in Stinsford.
-You can learn more about his life and work at the Dorset County Museum and get your photo taken next to the Hardy memorial.
+Lawrence was a great friend of the novelist and poet Thomas Hardy.
+You can follow Hardy’s story from his place of birth* in Higher Bockhampton to his home at Max Gate*, then on to his final resting place at St Michael’s Church in Stinsford.
+Learn more about his life and work at the Dorset County Museum, and get your photo taken next to the Hardy memorial.